 - PrEP in Europe is administered by NAM aidsmap, see www.aidsmap.com.

 - Our webinars and conference presentations are on our YouTube channel here as well as at the conference pages here and here.

-PrEP in Europe has four main aims:
+PrEP in Europe had four main aims:

 - Advocacy.
-There are already energetic advocacy campaigns for PrEP in many European countries, and PrEP in Europe does not aim to do the same job.
-We aim to help build the skills and knowledge of advocates by providing advocacy materials and helping people in national campaigns to exchange ideas.
+PrEP in Europe does not aim to do the same job aimed to help build the skills and knowledge of advocates by providing advocacy materials and helping people in already-existing and proposed national campaigns to exchange ideas.

 - Policy.
 Apart from its cost, the biggest barriers to the provision of PrEP are the entrenched attitudes of politicians and health system providers, and the complexity and variety of European healthcare systems.
 PrEP challenged the institutional division between healthcare and public health seen in many health systems, and furthered the provision of biomedical HIV prevention as a part of European national health services..

 - Networking.
 We have been stronger together in this campaign than we were separately.
 PrEP in Europe acted as a centralised site where people involved in advocating for the wider availability of PrEP could meet, exchange ideas, and gain strength from each other’s good examples.